 Data Authentication: this Service will be used when an Identity Resource Instance of a Portfolio Object Instance must be certainly authenticated and must be guaranteed against cloning threats.

-Strong authentication requires the cryptographic capability provided by a Tamper-resistant component which MUST be provisioned according to the security policy rules of the Application Provider.
+Strong authentication requires the cryptographic capability provided by a Secure Component which MUST be provisioned according to the security policy rules of the Application Provider.

-At least two data items MUST be provisioned in the Tamper-resistant component:
+At least two data items MUST be provisioned in the Secure Component:

 a Hash of the identity to authenticate